Ex-DEA official says Blackburn had warning on opioid law

 Bredesen's campaign called the attack the "kind of muck that Tennesseans hate from DC."

-Blackburn took to TV to say she's working with both parties to solve the crisis, "with $1 billion in new funding, new treatment options for veterans, and tough criminal penalties on drug makers who flood Tennessee with pills."
+Blackburn took to TV to say she's working with both parties to solve the crisis, seeking "$1 billion in new funding, new treatment options for veterans, and tough criminal penalties on drug makers who flood Tennessee with pills."

 But Bredesen featured retired DEA investigator Jim Geldhof in another spot attacking Blackburn on the legislation she co-sponsored.